 Incidental unhedged positions are subjected to market risk calculation based on their VaR.
-VaR estimates the potential loss due to market movement of foreign exchange rates or volatility of these rates.
+VaR estimates the potential loss due to market movement of foreign exchange rates or volatility of these rates within a 99% confidence level over a 10-day holding period.
 Potential market movements of foreign exchange rates are derived from a study of their historical volatility.
 The risk methodology is based on the assumption that changes in foreign exchange rates follow a normal probability distribution over time.
 The characteristics of normal distribution are then used to assess portfolio risk.
 However, the Group's risk management team conducts back testing by comparing the daily VaR with the daily profit and loss to ensure the robustness of the VaR model.